-Declan Donnelly carries brother's coffin to Requiem Mass
+Fr Dermott Donnelly: Declan Donnelly carries brother's coffin to Requiem Mass

 - Published

-A Requiem Mass is being held for the brother of TV star Declan Donnelly.
+A Requiem Mass has been held for the brother of TV star Declan Donnelly.

-Following the popular priest's death, Donnelly said he was "heartbroken" and "we are all beyond devastated".
+Delivering the eulogy, Mr Donnelly said his brother "had so much more work left to do" and that the family had to "trust God has taken him as his talents were needed elsewhere".

-The Mass is being held at St Mary's Cathedral in Newcastle and streamed at the nearby St Michael's church, due to the high number of mourners.
+The Mass at St Mary's Cathedral in Newcastle was streamed on YouTube.

+It was also played at St Michael's Church in the city due to the large number of mourners.

 St Michael's was where Fr Donnelly officiated at the wedding of his famous brother to Ali Astall in 2015, which was attended by a number of celebrities.

-The Donnellys - Dermott, Declan, Martin, Eamonn, Camelia, Patricia and Moira - grew up in Cruddas Park, in the west end of Newcastle, and attended St Michael's.
+The Donnelly family - Dermott, Declan, Martin, Eamonn, Camelia, Patricia and Moira - grew up in Cruddas Park, in the west end of Newcastle, and attended St Michael's.

+Declan remembered how growing up Dermott and he were "consigned to the bottom bunk beds" in their three-bedroomed home, with four boys in one bedroom, three girls in another and "mam and dad in the smallest room in the middle to stop us fighting".

+He spoke about how when frightened by his own "overactive imagination" he would jump into Dermott's bunk where his older brother would calm him by telling him stories about "Mousey Brown, the not-at-all famous mouse detective".

+He spoke about the family's surprise when Dermott told them a priest was going to visit them to talk about him going away to study with the church.

+"It was a surprise to us all but not so much to mam who remembers when we used to play nurses and soldiers, Dermott wanted to play Mass."

-Fr Donnelly, who was 55, was known for his work with young people and the youth ministry.
+Fr Donnelly was known for his work with young people and the youth ministry.
 He was a member of the clergy for St Joseph's in Stanley, County Durham.

 Hexham and Newcastle Bishop Robert Byrne said: "He truly lived his faith, and in doing so gave so much to others.